rupaltotale/rupaltotale.github.io/README.md

    </form>
    ```

-3. And voila, the data entered in the form should be sent to your form-data inbox and your mail (you need to configure this in the Email section of the form) upon hitting submit.
+3. And voila, the data entered in the form should be sent to your form-data inbox and your mail (you need to configure this in the Email section) upon hitting submit.

 There are quite a few things you can configure with form-data but I will leave figuring that out that to the reader.